app-alex/password-manager/README.md

 * Press "Search" to search the accounts by the "For" field
 * In the accounts table down below press on the buttons in the "Email/Username" or "Password" columns to copy them
 * Press "Delete" to delete an account

+## Setup
+Get the latest realease and open the executable